Wachovia Tour

 Named “Wachovia” in honor of the Count of Wachau in their homeland, the region became a thriving agricultural and commercial district.
 The Moravians were pacifists and officially neutral during the Revolution, and therefore suffered abuse from partisans on both sides.

 About half of the locations on this tour were in the original Wachovia Tract, and the Moravian towns were critical to the survival of the settlements you will visit to the west.
 Some locations explore the violent struggle between Loyalist and Patriot militias, including a “Tory Oak” from which Loyalists were hung.
-We also see part of the march of the British army during the Race to the Dan, and beginning and ending actions of the Overmountain Campaign.
+We also see part of the march of the British army during the Race to the Dan, beginning and ending actions of the Overmountain Campaign, and a homesite of a legendary frontiersman.

 # Type Name